-- Courses offered by the department of the student's major may NOT be used to fulfill the unit requirements of Categories III or IV, with the exception of categories offering choices from only one department. - Courses that are cross-listed meet G.E. requirements for all majors except those in the home department of the cross-listed course.
+- Courses offered by the department of the student's major may NOT be used to fulfill the unit requirements of Areas B, C, D, E or Z, with the exception of areas offering choices from only one department. - Courses that are cross-listed meet GE requirements for all majors except those in the home department of the cross-listed course.
 The "home" department is the one under which the course description appears in the catalog.
-For example, Afro-Ethnic is the "home" department for Afro-Ethnic Studies 311/ Human Services 311; therefore, it cannot be used by Afro-Ethnic majors to meet G.E. requirements. - Upper-division courses offered by the department of the student's major may not be used for G.E. credit. - Upper-division G.E. courses are not applicable for graduate degree credit, regardless of the student's major or the department offering the course.
+For example, Afro-Ethnic is the "home" department for Afro-Ethnic Studies 311/Human Services 311; therefore, it cannot be used by Afro-Ethnic majors to meet GE requirements. - Upper-division courses offered by the department of the student's major may not be used for GE credit. - Upper-division GE courses are not applicable for graduate degree credit, regardless of the student's major or the department offering the course.